hungchu0912/viaconto/README.md

 ## Register user

 Normal users can go to http://localhost:8080/ .
 It will redirect user to keycloak's login page.
 Here you can either login or register new user.
-After login / register, browser will redirect to gateway homepage, which is just an welcome page.
+After login / register, browser will redirect to gateway homepage, which is just a welcome page.

 After register user, we can replace the username / password in postman API and make call